dashbh/synapse/docs/Governance.md

 - ✅ Each file has single responsibility (documented at top)
 - ✅ Architecture rules here (this file)
-- ✅ Tech stack decisions in Architecture.md §3
+- ✅ Foundational stack choices listed in Architecture.md §3 + §10
+- ✅ Significant or reversible decisions recorded as ADRs in Decision_Log.md (append-only)
 - ✅ How-to guides in FE_Patterns.md
 - ✅ Reference (components, tokens) in FE_Reference.md
 - ✅ Protocol details in A2UI_Specification.md